advaniji/poddy/README.md

     Specify the number of years of episodes to download (enter 0 to download all episodes).
     Select the quality for the downloads (e.g., 32, 128, 192 kbps).

-The podcast episodes will be downloaded in the current directory, organized by the podcast name ( or will update if folder exists already)
+The podcast episodes will be downloaded in the current directory, organized by the podcast name, podcast date ( or will update if folder exists already)
 ## 🚀 To-Do List

 ### 1. ✨ Polish the Script